VimDrones/Vimdrones-Docs/docs/designer.md

 * Set the Current Frame -> 600 (for example; 600 means 25s, press Ctrl/Command T to change time form)<br>
   Move the Empty Objects to Z:50m (for example), insert keyframe

-What is Begin and Append
+What is Begin and Append?

 * **Begin**: The frame that the drones begin to change the formation
 * **Append**: The frame that the drones reach the location of the new formation(Empty Objects collection)